viamrobotics/docs/docs/components/sensor.md

 {{% alert title="Note" color="note" %}}

-Viam has a separate, more specific component type called [movement sensor](/components/movement-sensor/) specifically for Global Positioning Systems (GPS) units, IMUs, and other sensors that detect position, velocity, and acceleration.
+Viam has a separate, more specific component type called [movement sensor](/components/movement-sensor/) specifically for Global Positioning System (GPS) units, IMUs, and other sensors that detect position, velocity, and acceleration.

+Viam also has an [encoder component](/components/encoder/) that is distinct from sensor.

 {{% /alert %}}

 ## Hardware Requirements